weazel02/Employee-Directory/README.md

 This will install http-server globally so that it may be run from the command line.
 3. Run `http-server` from the command line
 4. Navigate to http://localhost:8080
+5. If website loads and is jumbled/appears mix with another application run 'npm cache clean --force', however be careful when using this as it will effect every machine differently in terms of what you have stored.